 Internship type: Communication & case study development

-Supervisor name & contact details: Diana Popa (Data Steward, Faculty of Architecture and the Built Environment, TU Delft) email@example.com
+Supervisor name & contact details: Yan Wang (Data Steward Coordinator, TU Delft) email@example.com

 - Good communication and writing skills are essential, and experience of conducting interviews is desirable.

 - A goal-oriented mindset is necessary.
-The candidate is expected to be pragmatic and cooperative while thinking independently.
+The intern is expected to be pragmatic and cooperative while thinking independently.

 Benefits for interns

-- Obtain insights into research data management from an institutional perspective.
+- Obtain holistic insights into RDM support from an institutional perspective.

-- which are fundamental for both research and practice.
+- Learn and practice stakeholder analysis, gap analysis and case study development which are fundamental skills for both research and practice.

 How to apply